BIOL 000 - Community Service Learning (0 Credits)

 BIOL 491 - Special Problems in Biology (1-3 Credits)

-Prerequisites: BIOL 260 and 481, and C- or better in all BIOL courses.
+Prerequisite: BIOL 260 and 481, and C- or better in all BIOL courses.
 Individual laboratory or field investigation supervised by a staff member.
 Open to junior and senior majors by permission of Department.
-No more than six credits of BIOL 491 may be counted toward the biology major.
+No more than six credits of BIOL 491 may be counted toward the biology or biomedical sciences majors.

 BIOL 499 - Internship (1-12 Credits)

-Supervised off-campus experience, developed in consultation with the department.
-Junior or senior majors in good academic standing only.
-A maximum of 2 credits may be counted towards electives in the Biology or Biomedical Sciences majors.
+Prerequisite: BIOL 260.
+Supervised internship, developed with departmental consultation.
+Junior/senior majors in good academic standing who have completed BIOL 260.
+A maximum of 2 elective credits may be counted towards Biology or Biomedical Sciences majors or non-major elective credit for Conservation Biology majors.